"Problems cannot be solved at the same level of awareness that created them." – Albert Einstein

 My home is NOT one of those being condemned.
 We got in fairly quickly to salvage, and through the good graces and much appreciated (although we probably don’t express it enough) help of our friend, Elaine (better known to a lot of you as Tegan), managed to get the tree off the roof, a blue roof over the resulting hole, and the house gutted and de-funked.
 We sold the shell of what remained (in fact, it sold in seven days on the market), and moved on with our lives.

-However irresponsible it may be to walk away and leave a house to rot, whatever a breach of civic responsibility that occurred, I have to say there is a certain level of sympathy I feel for the people who could not afford, either financially or mentally, to face the wrenching baggage of rescuing their home.
-For us, that disposition was a six-month mental and emotional rollercoaster that preyed on my nerves and my health, a nightmare of paperwork, phone calls, insurance and real estate agents that I woke to every day from the moment the eyewall passed over my house in August until I signed over the home to its new owner in February.
+However irresponsible it may be to walk away and leave a house to rot, whatever breach of civic responsibility may have occurred, I have to say there is a certain level of sympathy I feel for the people who could not afford, either financially or mentally, to face the wrenching baggage of rescuing their home.
+For us, that disposition was a six-month mental and emotional rollercoaster that preyed on my nerves and my health, a nightmare of paperwork, phone calls, insurance, and real estate agents that I woke to every day from the moment the eyewall passed over my house in August until I signed over the home to its new owner in February.

 And that’s just the logistics.
 It doesn’t describe the amazement of walking into the house you had built new, that you walked into smelling of fresh paint and wood less than four years ago, the house you came home to as a new bride and a new mother, and finding this: